isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

-While the metaphor between type families and functions is enticing, it isn't entirely *correct.* The analogues break down in several ways, but the most important one is that *type families must be saturated.* Another way of saying this is that all of a type family's parameters must be specified simultaneously; there is no currying available.
+While the metaphor between type families and functions is enticing, it isn't entirely *correct.* The analogues break down in several ways, but the most important one is that *type families must be saturated.* Another way of saying this is that all of a type family's parameters must be specified simultaneously;
+there is no currying available.

 Recall the `map` function:

 [code/Kinds.hs:map](Snip)

-We're capable of promoting `map` to the type-level:
+We're capable of promoting `map` to the type level:

 [code/Kinds.hs:Map](Snip)

 But because we're unable to partially apply closed type families, `Map` doesn't turn out to be particularly useful.

 ```{ghci=code/Kinds.hs}
 @import Data.Proxy